To register for and/or explore current STEM outreach volunteer opportunities please check the events page!

 Expanding Your Horizons (EYH) Conference

-Expanding Your Horizons (EYH) is an annual conference held at the University of San Diego (USD).
-Approximately 600 sixth- to tenth-grade girls from throughout San Diego County participate in three workshops throughout the day in small groups (approximately 10-15 students), escorted by two female college mentors.
+Expanding Your Horizons (EYH) is an annual conference held at the University of San Diego (USD) in March.
+Approximately 600 sixth- to tenth-grade girls from throughout San Diego County participate in several workshops throughout the day in small groups, escorted by two female college mentors.
 This is a great opportunity to have fun and motivate young women to pursue science, math, and technology!
-The Outreach Committee provides volunteers to present at a number of different hands-on science workshops.
-If you have an interest in leading a workshop, but aren't sure what to do, the Outreach Committee can provide suggestions, and complete instructions for workshops from a variety of different science and engineering disciplines.
-Most are very simple to learn and execute, and all costs for materials are reimbursed by AWIS SD.
-The EYH Conference is usually held at USD in early March.
-Please visit the EYH website for more information: http://www.eyhsandiego.org
+The AWIS-SD Outreach Committee organized and presented a Crime Scene Forensic Workshop in which students learned about the science behind DNA, fingerprint and liquid/solid analysis, and more!
+Please visit the EYH website for more information: http://www.eyhsandiego.org.

 Greater San Diego Science and Engineering Fair (GSDSEF)